c3g/web-app-template/README.md

 ```

-`172.16.8.75` is where the webapp are running right now, we will get a proper dns at some point, I promess.
+will work out of the box witout any extra dns or certificate configuration.
+Also `172.16.8.75` is where the webapp are running right now, we will get a proper internal dns setup at some point, I promess.